 The next stage is very important.
 To ensure that your butter doesn't get spoiled really quickly, you need to wash all the buttery liquid - buttermilk out with water.
 This can be literally done by submerging the fat into the water and squeezing the yellow liquid out (buttermilk).
 The butter mixture will become lighter as you do this.

 You can collect the buttermilk and use it for other recipes, such as to bake muffins.

 You don't need to have butter pads to form your butter, but they do help to squeeze out more water, whilst keeping the butter cool.
 If you don't have butter pads, just use your hands.

 Finally the butter just needs some seasoning, whether that's salt, herbs or spices.
 Gently knead it in before you pat the butter for the last time to its final shape.

-Perfect for eating straightaway or can be frozen for up to 3 months.
+Your freshly prepared butter is now perfect for eating straightaway or can be frozen for up to 3 months.

 I've tested several different versions of butter making and now I know how easy it is, I look forward to making more butter for our family and of course to try at my bread baking courses.

 Do let me know, if you've tried the recipe and how you got on - I look forward to your comments!